sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### `bind:files` values can only be `null`, `undefined` or `FileList`

 `bind:files` is now a two-way binding.
 As such, when setting a value, it needs to be either falsy (`null` or `undefined`) or of type `FileList`.

+### Bindings now react to form resets

+Previously, bindings did not take into account `reset` event of forms, and therefore values could get out of sync with the DOM.
+Svelte 5 fixes this by placing a `reset` listener on the document and invoking bindings where necessary.